caj50/caj50.github.io/Analysis Tutorials/MA10207BT6/Tutorial6.md

 </details>-->

 # Lecture Recap
 This week, we're starting to look at the derivative of a function.
-Along the way, we'll see some tricks for making differentiation easier, and we'll cover a way of finding the derivative of inverse functions.
+Along the way, we'll see some tricks for making differentiation easier too!

 ## Differentiation
 While functions are very good at describing physical quantities such as temperature, density or momentum we can usually gain more insight into these variables by studying how fast they change at a given position or time.
 Mathematically, we study rates of change using derivatives, which again relies on the ideas behind limits!